Curved Page Divider

 At this level, local departments of social services and the court get involved.
 The court will often put the child in the custody of the state.
 Then, they will collaborate with the family to decide whether to place the children in a foster or kinship care placement.

 In formal kinship care, the court can also choose to give custody to a family member rather than the state.
-Children's services are still involved and work on a plan to return the child to their biological parents.
+Children's services are still involved and are working on a plan to return the child to their biological parents.

 Why Kinship Care?